 Social Learning is an exciting new feature on Ed App.
 With it, your learners are able to deep dive into the content of your lessons, add their own point of view, submit their ideas and join the conversation on any slide.
 You can enable social learning on almost any template, adding another layer of engagement to your lessons.

-Why use Social Learning?
+Why use a Social Learning LMS?

 You can use social learning to organically generate an extra level of detail around your course content, or drive discussions by directly asking learners for their feedback.
 Challenge learners to provide real-world examples or gather their personal responses to different situations.